Implementing Teleoperation Right Now

 Dwell time consumes 30% of freight drivers’ hours

-Numerous technologies are now poised to have a huge impact on industry, productivity and the environment.
+Numerous technologies are now poised to have a huge impact on the industry, productivity, and the environment.
 Most of these will soon be ready.
 When they are, they should be deployed right away.
-Teleoperation is already past the starting gate, and ready for deployment, to increase safety, efficiency and cost effectiveness.
+Teleoperation is already past the starting gate, and ready for deployment, to increase safety, efficiency, and cost effectiveness.